-PLTW Announces Florida Gulf Coast University as New Affiliate Partner
+PLTW Partners With Florida Gulf Coast University

 INDIANAPOLIS (March 18, 2014) – Project Lead The Way (PLTW) announces Florida Gulf Coast University (FGCU) in Fort Myers, Fla., as an affiliate partner to support PLTW Engineering and Gateway programs in the state.
 FGCU joins approximately 50 other colleges, universities, and research institutions providing support for PLTW and its network of more than 5,000 schools in the United States.

 “Project Lead The Way welcomes Florida Gulf Coast University to the affiliate network with great excitement,” said PLTW President and CEO Dr. Vince Bertram.
 “STEM education has never been more crucial for our country, and FGCU’s strong commitment to students and teachers aligns with PLTW’s vision and values.”